darkosto0/Katana-ZERO-Weapons/README.md

 - I plan on making the mod better with time like making special effects but that will be left for the future.

 # Special Thanks To:
-- [g113g](https://github.com/g113g) for Russian translation and for publishing the mod to the Steam Workshop.
+- [g113g](https://github.com/g113g) for Russian translation, code help and for publishing the mod to the Steam Workshop.
 - [Sequile](https://github.com/Sequile) for code help and balancing the weapons.

 # Changelog